abir10t/-JavaScript-Concepts/README.md

     console.log(array) //1,2,3

-  this function has no site effect and if we give same input we will find same output ..so it's pure function
+  this function has no site effect and if we give same input we will find same output ..so it's pure function ..... in the end we tell that,we can't make a side effect code.